 The iRODS metadata catalog is now installed and managed by separate plugins.
-The default database is PostgreSQL and is available for the 4.0.0b2 release.
-MySQL and Oracle plugins will be released as soon as they are tested.
+The 4.0.0rc1 release has PostgreSQL, MySQL, and Oracle database plugins available and tested.
+MySQL is not available on CentOS 5, as the required lib_mysqludf_preg is not currently available on that OS.

-The particular flavor of database is encoded in iRODS/server/config/server.config with the following directive:
+The particular flavor of database is encoded in /etc/irods/server.config with the following directive:

 '''

-\# configuration of icat database plugin - e.g. postgres, mysql, or oracle catalog_database_type postgres
+configuration of icat database plugin - e.g. postgres, mysql, or oracle

+catalog_database_type postgres

 '''

-This is populated by the setup database.sh script on configuration.
+This is populated by the setup_database.sh script on configuration.